EPUB Metadata and Publisher Checklist

 Warning pattern: missing required metadata field

-Verify: Validator reports no missing-core-metadata errors.
+Verify: Validator reports no missing core metadata errors.

 Warning pattern: invalid language code